 It is acknowledged under that “there is no doubt that, according to normal principles of interpreting documents, the Actavis products do not infringe the Patent, as in no sensible way can pemetrexed free acid, pemetrexed ditromethamine, or pemetrexed dipotassium mean, i.e. be said to fall within the expression, “pemetrexed disodium” in claim 1 of the Patent”.
 To those familiar with UK practice it will therefore come as a surprise that the UK Supreme court has formulated a new test under which such products are nevertheless held to infringe.

 The new test introduces a doctrine of equivalents in to UK law, with an ex post facto twist.
-Part (ii) of the test imparts upon the skilled reader knowledge that a variant would achieve substantially the same result as the claimed feature.
-Given that the testing required to establish whether any particular variant does indeed achieve substantially the same result as the claimed feature can be burdensome (particularly in the pharmaceutical field), this kind of hindsight analysis would seem to be overly generous towards patentees.
+Part (ii) of the test imparts upon the skilled reader knowledge as to whether a variant would work substantially in the same way as the claimed feature.
+Given that the testing required to establish whether any particular variant does indeed work in substantially the same way as the claimed feature can be burdensome (particularly in the pharmaceutical field), this kind of hindsight analysis would seem to be overly generous towards patentees.
 Indeed, it is acknowledged at that even an inventive variation that is outside of the literal claim scope may be found to infringe under this test.

 Perhaps the biggest concern presented by this new test is that it introduces a doctrine of equivalents with regard to the assessment of the scope of protection, whilst seemingly leaving claim construction essentially unchanged.
 This could have serious consequences.
 Under the old test, something falling outside the literal scope of a claim only infringed if the claim, on a proper purposive construction, should be understood as covering it.
 It followed from this that what infringed a patent would have anticipated the patent if it were prior art.
 Under the new test, perhaps paradoxically, it would seem that something can be held to infringe a patent even if it was in the prior art.